Additional Subjects

 Art and Design

-The teaching of Art and Design in Years 7 and 8 focuses on creating a stimulating and inspiring environment that promotes intelligent making, critical thinking, learning as a social activitiy, collaboration, mutual respect, learning as teacher/teacher as learner.
+The teaching of Art and Design in Years 7 and 8 focuses on creating a stimulating and inspiring environment which promotes intelligent making, critical thinking, learning as a social activity, collaboration, mutual respect, learning as teacher / teacher as learner.

 Year 7

-In Year 7, pupils will study artists who are inspired by nature.
-They will collect natural forms such as thistles and seed heads to work from.
+During Year 7, pupils will study artists who are inspired by nature such as Ernsh Haeckel, Karl Blossfelt, Angie Lewin, Andy Goldsworthy and Peter Randall-Page as well as William Morris.
+Pupils will themselves collect natural forms such as thistles and seed heads to work from.

-In the Spring Term, everyone gets involved in the Towner Gallery Schools Exhibition.
-In the Summer Term, pupils complete the year by creating personalised 3D clay textured boxes, inspired by nature, developing their thinking and discussion skills.
+In the Summer Term, pupils complete the year by creating personalised 3D clay textured boxes, inspired by nature, along the way, developing their thinking and discussion skills, annotating work as individuals and groups, following a pattern of work which echoes that undertaken at GCSE level

 Year 8

-In Year 8, we begin with the fine art and illustration project, where pupils produce detailed illustrations of animals before developing personalised masks inspired by the inside of clocks.
+In Year 8, we begin with the fine art and illustration project informed by the likes of Albrecht Durer Rhinoceros and Vladimir Gvozdariki.
+Through it, the pupils produce detailed illustrations of animals and experiment with machine illustrations too, before developing personalised masks inspired by the inside of clocks and interlocking machinery components.

-The year concludes with a Summer project in pop art, logos and typography.
+The year concludes with a Summer project in pop art, logos and typography centred on the work of Michael Craig-Martin, Andy Warhole and Peter Blake.
 This sees the children using everyday objects, acrylic painting and complex colour-mixing while exploring linear composition, graphic communication and advertising as an art form.

 Computing